 Though it weighs only two pounds when it's empty, this great cooler can carry up to 50 pounds of goods, and the carrying strap has a built-in bottle opener.
 Pick from five color options for your favorite.

 Not all coolers with wheels are made equally.
-Igloo took all the bad things about wheeled coolers, got rid of them, and made a product that's infinitely better.
+RovR took all the bad things about wheeled coolers, got rid of them, and made a product that's infinitely better.
 What's the biggest improvement?
-A horizontal telescoping handle.
-Extending it out makes lifting and rolling easier, and it also allows for a larger cooler that's not unwieldy when filled (this cooler is 110 quarts).
+Puncture-resistant rubber tires.
+These wheels can take your cooler anywhere you want to go.

 Best Small Cooler: Igloo BMX 25 Quart Cooler with Cool Riser Technology

 Small can still be mighty, and this heavy-duty Igloo cooler is proof of that.
 With a 25-quart capacity, you've got room for about 15 cans and a few snacks or a large picnic for the whole family.
 And even if it's small, it has major ice-keeping capabilities thanks to UV-inhibiting plastic, thick foam, and an insulated lid.

 "This Igloo BMX cooler is doing just as good as my Pelican at a fraction of the cost.
 It's a little lighter, the handle and straps seem to be heavy duty.
 It's got a great look and works just the same !
 Very happy with this," writes one reviewer.

 If you're an angler, this is a great option for keeping your catch, too.
 There's a ruler integrated on the lid for measuring your fish.
 There are even built-in tie-down loops for strapping the cooler to your boat deck.